Chess with Friends

 In October 2023 Zynga announced the platform would close in November 2023.

+Gameplay

 Chess with Friends was a freemium game, meaning there is no cost to play, but players had the option of purchasing premium content.

 Play a Friend (via link) - for players to quickly play someone from their friend list.

 Default Time - options range from 1 to 14 days for each move.
 Game lies between 1 and 10-minute as per move default settings (for new users).